bhgames/login_radius/README.md

       :country=>nil,
       :gender=>nil}]

-### User Profile Stuff
+#### User Profile Stuff

 When you login, the API returns a hash of user profile information, which is then turned into methods on the LoginRadius::UserProfile object for your accessing pleasure.
-A quick call to
+A quick call to methods will show this.

     @user_profile.methods
     =>[:id,